Communist Party of the Soviet Union: Territorial hierarchy

+The CPSU was structured as a nested territorial system: union-republic parties (where applicable), regional (oblast/kray) committees, city and district (raion) committees, and workplace or institutional primary party organizations (PPOs).
+At each level, a committee and its leading secretary coordinated implementation of higher directives, supervised local кадровые decisions, and linked party authority to state agencies, enterprises, and mass organizations.

 Congress

 The Congress, nominally the highest organ of the party, was convened every five years.
 Leading up to the October Revolution and until Stalin's consolidation of power, the Congress was the party's main decision-making body.
 However, after Stalin's ascension, the Congresses became largely symbolic.
 CPSU leaders used Congresses as a propaganda and control tool.
 The most noteworthy Congress since the 1930s was the 20th Congress, in which Khrushchev denounced Stalin in a speech titled "The Personality Cult and its Consequences".

 Despite delegates to Congresses losing their powers to criticize or remove party leadership, the Congresses functioned as a form of elite-mass communication.
 They were occasions for the party leadership to express the party line over the next five years to ordinary CPSU members and the general public.
 The information provided was general, ensuring that party leadership retained the ability to make specific policy changes as they saw fit.

 The Congresses also provided the party leadership with formal legitimacy by providing a mechanism for the election of new members and the retirement of old members who had lost favor.
 The elections at Congresses were all predetermined and the candidates who stood for seats to the Central Committee and the Central Auditing Commission were approved beforehand by the Politburo and the Secretariat.
 A Congress could also provide a platform for the announcement of new ideological concepts.
 For instance, at the 22nd Congress, Khrushchev announced that the Soviet Union would see "communism in twenty years"— a position later retracted.

 A Conference, officially referred to as an All-Union Conference, was convened between Congresses by the Central Committee to discuss party policy and to make personnel changes within the Central Committee.
 19 conferences were convened during the CPSU's existence.
 The 19th Congress held in 1952 removed the clause in the party's statute which stipulated that a party Conference could be convened.
 The clause was reinstated at the 23rd Congress, which was held in 1966.